Charlie Hickman

-Charles Taylor Hickman (May 4, 1876 – April 19, 1934) was an American professional baseball player and college baseball coach.
+Charles Taylor Hickman (March 4, 1876 – April 19, 1934) was an American professional baseball player and college baseball coach.
 He played all or part of 12 seasons in Major League Baseball (MLB) as a utility player for seven different franchises, including over 200 games each with the Cleveland Bronchos / Naps, Washington Senators, and New York Giants.
-After his professional carer, he coached the West Virginia Mountaineers baseball team for four seasons.
+After his professional career, he coached the West Virginia Mountaineers baseball team for four seasons.